Decentralized Cooperative Merging of Platoons of Connected and Automated Vehicles at Highway On-Ramps: PROBLEM FORMULATION

 \subsection{Optimal Scheduling Algorithm for Platoons Crossing the Merging Zone}

 In this section, we apply scheduling theory to derive a control algorithm that provides the optimal schedule for each platoon to enter the merging zone.
-We model the problem of cooperative merging of platoons at highway on-ramps as a job scheduling problem.
+We consider a job-shop scheduling problem to find the optimal sequence and schedule for the platoons at merging roadways.
+A job-shop scheduling problem addresses the scheduling of multiple jobs on a single machine or several machines.
+It optimally allocates the jobs on the machines with an objective to improve the performance criteria.
+We model the problem of cooperative merging of platoons at highway on-ramps as a job-shop scheduling problem.
 We consider merging roadways as a single machine and the platoons of CAVs as jobs.